hlavacek/os2022-remix/README.md

 ## Continuing in the workshop

 The further steps for the workshop are documented in [presentation.md](presentation.md).
-The are also available as merge requests in this repository, to be able to see the changes required to follow the workshop:
+They are also available as merge requests in this repository, to be able to see the changes required to follow the workshop:

 - [01 - Create events routes](https://github.com/hlavacek/os2022-remix/pull/1)
 - [02 - Display list of events](https://github.com/hlavacek/os2022-remix/pull/2)